c-mirai/wessex/README.md

 python3 main.py & disown
 ```

+You'll need to resolve several dependencies by installing with pip.

 ### Getting @ pings in discord

 In order to recieve pings for administrative messages, you'll need to populate `admins.json` with data.
 The dict key should be the admin's playfabid.